Battle of Goose Green: Darwin Hill

 The British advance resumed shortly before noon.
-A Company cleared the eastern sector of the Argentine positions, securing the route towards the settlement of Goose Green and Boca Hill, which was defended by Sub-Lieutenant Guillermo Ricardo Aliaga’s 3rd Platoon of C Company, 8th Mechanised Infantry Regiment.
-Following intense combat, the position was captured at 13:47 by Crosland’s B Company, backed by Support Company's anti-tank platoon using MILAN missiles in a direct-fire role.
+A Company cleared the eastern half of the Argentine mainline defensive positions on Darwin Ridge, securing the route towards the settlement of Goose Green via Boca Hill, which was defended by Sub-Lieutenant Guillermo Ricardo Aliaga’s 3rd Platoon of C Company, 8th Infantry Regiment.
+Following intense combat, Boca Hill position was finally captured approximately half an hour later at 13:47 by Crosland’s B Company, backed by Support Company's anti-tank platoon using MILAN missiles in a direct-fire role.

-About the time of the final attack on the Boca House position, A Company had overcome the Argentine defenders on Darwin Hill, reporting its capture at 13:13 local time, and advanced to take Boca Hill.
+About the time of the final attack on the Boca House position, A Company had earlier on overcome the Argentine defenders on Darwin Hill, reporting its capture at 13:13 local time, and advanced to take Boca Hill.
 With Second Lieutenant Estévez killed and the other two platoon commanders, Sub-Lieutenants Peluffo and Aliaga, badly wounded, Corporal Osvaldo Olmos ordered the survivors of the rifle platoon from the 25th Regiment to wave a white T-shirt tied to a rifle and surrender, ending all resistance by the Argentine forces on Darwin Ridge.
-Under the watchful eyes of their captors, the remains of Estévez’s platoon were permitted to smoke from their army-issued cigarette packs and eat chocolate.
+Under the watchful eyes of their captors, the remains of Estévez’s platoon were permitted to smoke from their army-issued cigarette packs and eat their chocolate bars.
 After securing Boca Hill, the battle for Darwin Ridge was over, and the Paras had achieved their interim objectives following six hours of intense fighting, though at grievous cost: the commanding officer, the adjutant, A Company’s second-in-command, and nine non-commissioned officers and soldiers were killed, with a further 30 wounded.

 Corporal David Abols later stated that an Argentine sniper, Corporal Osvaldo Olmos, who killed or wounded seven Paras during the morning fighting, was chiefly responsible for delaying the attack.
 "This sniper fire was responsible for the deaths of at least seven paratroopers," said Abols, "all headshots.
 That is the main reason A Company was stuck."